ikorb/tapecart/README.md

 tape port.
 This repository contains source code and documentation related to it and will one day contain the schematics and layout files too.

+# Structure of the repository #

+This repository is organized as follows:

+* doc

+    This directory contains general documentation regarding the tapecart like the protocol it uses to communicate with the C64.

+* src-c64

+    This directory containts the source code for the C64-side software, currently the initial loader and the flashtool.

+* src-firmware

+    This directory contains the source code for the firmware running on the tapecart.

+* mass-programmer

+    This directory contains schematics, layout and software for a Raspberry Pi addon board that can be used for mass-programming tapecarts.

+Schematics and layout for the tapecart itself will be released at a later date.

 # License #

 The firmware itself is distributed under the following conditions: